We have some Al Jazeera news here that we're going to share with you.

 You people at Reuters, you need to be ashamed.

-This what do you mean that you have this ruling from the judge, you've got it, and your first take is judge refuses to stop implementation of law.
+And your first take is judge refuses to stop implementation of law.

-Roof Marcus, columnist at Infobabe, Washington Post.
+Roof Marcus, columnist et Infobabe, Washington Post.

 Recent column complained that Obama can be a strangely passive president.

-She cites his reluctance to get involved in the details during the Obamacare debate, his inaction on entitlement reform, not speaking up forcefully on the Libya or the uh Wisconsin labor battle, but her biggest beef with the regime is Obama's slipperiness on economic matters, his refusal to specify which part of his own deficit commission's recommendation he agrees with.
+She cites his reluctance to get involved in the details during the Obamacare debate, his inaction on entitlement reform, not speaking up forcefully on the Libya or the Wisconsin labor battle.

-She also faults the Obama for seeming more like a passive bystander in the current budget battle with House Republicans.
+She also faults Obama for seeming more like a passive bystander in the current budget battle with House Republicans.

-She says that he's unclear about what spending cuts that he'd be willing to accept or fight for, and unlike Clinton isn't sending cabinet members and other flax out to blame Republicans for hurting families and children, which she wants the Democrats to do.
+And unlike Clinton, isn't sending cabinet members and other flacks out to blame Republicans for hurting families and children, which he wants the Democrats to do.

 Why isn't he doing that?

-She writes he's too often more reactive than inspirational, more cautious than forceful.
+She writes, he's too often more reactive than inspirational, more cautious than forceful.

 You know, she's in the state control media.